The Progress of Railroading

-The Progress of Railroading is group of public artworks by American artist Louis Saint-Gaudens.
-This series of six sculptures were cut by Andrew E. Bernasconi, a high-grade Italian stone workman, between 1909 and 1911.
-These statues are located at Union Station in Washington, D.C., United States.
-The sculptures represent deities related to rail transport in the United States.
+The Progress of Railroading is a group of public artworks designed by American artist Louis Saint-Gaudens and sculpted by Italian stonemason Andrew E. Bernasconi.
+The collection of six allegorical sculptures was created between 1909 and 1911, and are currently located at Union Station in Washington, D.C., United States.
+The statues depict Greco-Roman deities and scientists meant to symbolically represent concepts related to rail transport in the United States.